We develop and evaluate technologies to improve rehabilitation outcomes through user-centered approaches

 Philippe Archambault, director

 Philippe Archambault is an occupational therapist and Full Professor at the School of Physical and Occupational Therapy, McGill University.
 He has expertise in neuroscience and in technology, including robotics and virtual reality.
 He is interested in the use of technology in rehabilitation, specifically mobility aids, virtual reality, serious games and robotics.
-Philippe Archambault is also the scientific director of the Inclusive Society initiative.
+Philippe Archambault is also the co-scientific director of the Inclusive Society initiative.
 He is the co-scientific director of the Interdisciplinary Research Center in Rehabilitation.